seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-2.md

 ## Instructions

-## Exercise 2

-### Task 1: Secure blob storage and enable backup and soft delete
+## Exercise 2: Secure blob storage and enable backup and soft delete

-Securing access to your Blob storage is a critical step for any Azure administrator or engineer.In this task, you will learn how to use the Azure portal to secure your blob storage and enable backup and soft delete.
+Securing access to your Blob storage is a critical step for any Azure administrator or engineer.In this exercise, you will learn how to use the Azure portal to secure your blob storage and enable backup and soft delete.

-#### Pre-requisites for this task

-An Azure account, a storage account, an azure blob container (Complete Exercise 1 - Task 1 & Task 2 & Task3).
-The following steps outline available security features to help you configure your Blob storage to be secured.

-#### Steps
+### Task 1: Configure storage account to use a customer-managed key stored in a Key Vault

 By default, storage accounts encrypt the data using Microsoft-managed keys.
 You can continue using these Microsoft-managed keys for data encryption, or you can manage encryption using your keys.